javiereliomedina/Migration_DK_FLOW/README.md

 # Codes

-Each R-script is independent, with enough information for downloading the required data and plotting the figures.
+Each R-script is independent with enough information for downloading the required data and plotting the respective figures.

   - *DK_adm_units*: get spatial data of Denmark at diverse administrative unit levels (i.e. country, regions, provinces, LAUs, and communes).
   - *pop_pyramid*: population pyramid of Denmark.